DSA Link

 • Choose monologues carefully.
 Pick two contrasting pieces age-appropriate for a 12-year-old.
 Read the full play each monologue comes from — panels often ask.
 Avoid the most over-circulated pieces; ask a drama teacher or check Singapore playwright collections (Haresh Sharma, Alfian Sa'at, Ovidia Yu) for fresher options.

 • Confirm CCA records at primary school.
-MOE pulls CCA participation, school awards, SYF Arts Presentation results, and external programme alumni status (Wild Rice Young & Wild, The Theatre Practice Mandarin programmes, Singapore Repertory Theatre youth) into the DSA portal.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, SYF Arts Presentation results, and external programme alumni status (Wild Rice Young & Wild, The Theatre Practice Mandarin programmes, Singapore Repertory Theatre youth).
 Ask the CCA teacher to verify all drama-related entries.

 • Run two mock auditions for unfamiliar audiences.
 Most actors underperform first audition because the room and the panel are unfamiliar.
 Perform the monologues for a teacher, a relative, and a school friend's parent — three different audiences in three different rooms.